telfordho/mean-trial/README.md

 # MEAN-trial

 Please clone the repository to try this project.
-Make sure you have `cd MEAN-trial` as the following instruction are starting in 'MEAN-trial' folder.
+Make sure you have `cd mean-trial` as the following instruction are starting in 'mean-trial' folder.

 ## run backend server